PaulBC/grid-sat-solver/README.md

 - Minimally supported boolean logic for expanding disjunctions into conjunctions of clauses.

 ### Features not implemented yet, but nice to have.
-- Simple way to require equality between grid cells (e.g. by adding clauses).
-E.g. could enforce still-life behavior on part of a Life pattern.
+- Simple way to require equality between grid cells (and generate clauses).
+E.g. this could enforce still-life behavior on  part of a Life pattern.
-- Set grid cell values in initial generation or later.
+- Set grid cell values in initial generation or later (using single-literal clauses).
 - Assign region of grid cells using picture format (e.g. using `.` `*` `?`)

 Note: I am not primarily targeting Conway's Game of Life (CGOL), since there are many competing search applications.